Can You Use a Credit Card to Buy a Home in New York City?

 You give the bank a deposit upfront that secures the card and acts as collateral if you miss a payment.

-This is a fantastic way to establish credit and slowly build up to obtaining a real credit card.
+This is a fantastic way to establish Credit and slowly build up to obtaining an actual credit card.

 Be mindful of your balance and usage.

 Keep your credit usage at or below 30%.
-For instance, if you have a credit card with a $1,000 limit, then be sure to not use more than $300 per month.
-Which leads to the next tip…
+For instance, if you have a credit card with a $1,000 limit, do not use more than $300 monthly.
+This leads to the next tip…

 Always pay your credit card off by the end of your billing cycle or more than the minimum payment.